-1983 Bachelor of Science degrees in economics and operations research, U.S. Air Force Academy, Colo.
+1983 Bachelor of Science, Economics and Operations Research, U.S. Air Force Academy, Colorado Springs, Colo.

-1985 Master's degree in public policy, John F. Kennedy School of Government, Harvard University, Mass.
+1985 Master's degree, Public Policy, John F. Kennedy School of Government, Harvard University, Cambridge, Mass.

-1994 Master's degree in military arts and science, Army Command and General Staff College, Fort Leavenworth, Kan.
+1994 Master's degree Military Arts and Science, Army Command and General Staff College, Fort Leavenworth, Kan.

 1994 Armed Forces Staff College, Norfolk, Va.